Project Selection Methods for Project Management Professionals

-Benefit Measurement is a project selection technique that is based on the present value of estimated cash outflow and inflow.
+Benefit Measurement is a project selection technique based on the present value of estimated cash outflow and inflow.
 Cost benefits are calculated and then compared to other projects to make a decision.

 The techniques that are used in Benefit Measurement are as follows:

-The EVA or Economic Value Added is the performance metric that calculates the worth-creation of the organization while defining the return on capital.
+EVA, or Economic Value Added, is the performance metric that calculates the worth-creation of the organization while defining the return on capital.
 It is also defined as the net profit after the deduction of taxes and capital expenditure.

 If there are several projects assigned to a project manager, the project that has the highest Economic Value Added is picked.
 The EVA is always expressed in numerical terms and not as a percentage.

-The scoring model is an objective technique wherein the project selection committee lists relevant criteria, weighs them according to their importance and their priorities and then adds the weighted values.
+The scoring model is an objective technique: the project selection committee lists relevant criteria, weighs them according to their importance and their priorities, then adds the weighted values.
 Once the scoring of these projects is completed, the project with the highest score is chosen.

-- The benefits that accrue after the payback period are not considered, meaning it focuses more on the liquidity while profitability is neglected.
+- Benefits accrued after the payback period are not considered; it focuses more on the liquidity while profitability is neglected.